Five IS militants killed in airstrikes in Iraq - www.lokmattimes.com

 Five IS militants killed in airstrikes in Iraq

-Acted on intelligence reports, Iraqi forces on Friday carried out airstrikes on an IS hideout in a rugged area west of the namesake provincial capital, Kirkuk, some 250 km north of Baghdad, according to a statement from the Security Media Cell, a media outlet affiliated with the Iraqi Joint Operations Command, Xinhua news agency reported.
+Acted on intelligence reports, Iraqi forces on Friday carried out airstrikes on IS hideouts in the Hamrin mountain range in the southeastern part of Kirkuk province, according to a statement from the Security Media Cell, a media outlet affiliated with the Iraqi Joint Operations Command, Xinhua news agency reported.

-On Saturday morning, a joint force from the Iraqi army and intelligence searched the bombed site and found the bodies of five 'terrorists,' the statement said.
+On Saturday morning, a joint force from the Iraqi army and intelligence searched two bombed hideouts and found the bodies of five 'terrorists,' the statement said.

-It noted that the joint force also found four rifles, two explosive belts, six hand grenades, ammunition, logistical materials, and communication devices at the site.
+It noted that the joint force also found weapons, ammunition, explosives, logistical materials, and communication devices in the hideouts.

 The security situation in Iraq has improved since the defeat of the IS in 2017.
 However, IS remnants have sneaked into urban centres, deserts, and rugged areas, carrying out frequent guerrilla attacks against security forces and civilians.